 Zoo Corps is for teens ages 13 through 17 who have an interest in wildlife conservation, education, or public speaking.
 Members set up discovery stations in the Zoo and use artifacts, biofacts, literature, props, and interactive games to teach Zoo guests about topics like animal care, local San Diego habitats, wildlife conservation, and saving species.
 Zoo Corps members participate at least once a month.

-The winter/spring 2019 session runs January through May.
+The summer/fall 2019 session runs August through December.
 Interested applicants must attend a free information meeting with a parent/guardian.
 Applications for the program are only distributed at the information meetings.
 Applicants must be between the ages of 13 and 17 by the application due date.
-Applicants must be available for an interview, and if accepted, must attend a one-day training session on Saturday, January 5, 2019, from 9 a.m. to 3 p.m.
+Applicants must be available for an interview, and if accepted, must attend a one-day training session on Saturday, August 3, 2019, from 9 a.m. to 3 p.m.
 The program fee is $125 per session.
 A limited number of applicants are selected for each session.
 Please contact the program coordinator by email at firstname.lastname@example.org if you have any additional questions.

 Upcoming information meetings: